Dream of:29 March 1984 "A Sign"

 We stood in the hall a while longer before returning to the room.
 Louise returned to her seat.
 Realizing I had actually overstepped by throwing the pillow, I walked up front, picked up the pillow and said to the teacher, "I apologize for throwing this pillow."

 He didn't say anything and I returned to my seat.
 I then realized I had sat in the wrong chair and I moved to my original chair.
 Class was finally dismissed and as we left I realized we were actually at Shawnee State University.
-We walked outside, encountered Anderson and Weinstein and boarded a car which Anderson was driving.
+We walked outside, encountered Roger Anderson and Steve Weinstein and boarded a car which Anderson was driving.
 I sat in the middle of the front seat and Louise sat on my right.
 Weinstein was sitting on the left side of the back seat and chewing some gum.
 He didn't say anything and he seemed to be half asleep.

 We drove along Second Street and then turned onto Offnere Street.
 I felt good about having Louise in Portsmouth so she could see where I had lived and grown up.
 I realized she didn't know exactly where we were and I said, "I know almost every house on this street."